Home Download Orders Contact

 • IP address - Internet Protocol (IP) address of the workstation

-Two commands are available in the Network monitor tab:
+The following commands are available in the Network monitor tab:

 • Stop – this disconnects all workstations and shuts down the TCP server.
 This command is initiated automatically when the FBS Server software is stopped.